 AndrewBloom

-CONTAINS SPOILERS7/10 a month ago
+CONTAINS SPOILERS7/10 2 months ago

 [7.1/10] *Thirst* is a thoroughly weird, consistently gross, incredibly sexualized film that is, nonetheless, surprisingly old-fashioned.
 It is the story of a devoted, self-flagellating priest and a cowed and cornered young woman, who suffer from different kinds of repression.
 And in the end, it kind of suggests that the worst thing to happen to them, and those around them, was letting them loose from that repression.